sajidahmed21/Poppin/deliverables/product.md

 and join Meetup Groups, which are run as online organizations, whose sole purpose it to create and facilitate common interest events.
-Rather than have users join specific "organizations" (or Meetup Groups), we give users the freedom to specify their interests, through communities of similar tastes, thus enabling our application to serve targeted content, instead of relying on the well maintenance of individual "groups".
+Rather than have users join specific "organizations" (or Meetup Groups), we give users the freedom to specify their interests, through communities of similar tastes.
+This enables our application to serve targeted content, instead of relying on the well maintenance of individual "groups".